 This seminar introduces residents to clinically relevant sex and gender differences.
 Trainees will learn about the influence of the female reproductive cycle on psychopathology and how to alter clinical practice, including patient interviewing, examination, evaluation and treatment, based on these differences.

-Psychopathology and Therapeutics
+Psychopathology and Psychopharmacology

 J Nathan, MD

 The goal of this seminar is to familiarize residents with multiple paradigms for understanding and interpreting psychiatric phenomenology.
 General principles of psychopharmacology are discussed along with the major drug categories.
 The mechanism of action, the contraindications and indications, the side effects, and practical advice on the usage of each drug are provided.
 It will also promote development of critical thinking about psychiatric illness and introduce residents to current ideas and research through exposure to experts in these areas.